arthurr0/mMetrics/README.md

 # mMetrics

-Metrics analysis for Minecraft plugins.
+Metrics service for collect statistics from your applications.

+## Technologies
+* SpringBoot
+* Vue.js
+* MySQL
+* Docker